 (0:48) "To successfully navigate your customers' ZMOT, you need to understand what information they are looking for, and where and how they will find it.
 You no longer have the choice of simply presenting them the message you want them to hear.
 Consumers want real information, in real-time, whenever they want it.
 Provide them that and you can win."

 (0:39) The good news is that I've witnessed huge changes in the ways marinas and boatyards are communicating information to existing and new customers.
 They are finding success by acknowledging and accommodating their customer's wishes.
-However, as we have been rolling out the new changes in fuel pricing, I've discovered more resistance in this one area.
+However, there is one area that I sometimes find marinas falling short and that is in providing accurate and up-to-date fuel pricing.

-(0:30) Boaters feedback to the new fuel features has been overwhelming.
-Hundreds of emails last week created one of the biggest responses we have ever received.
+(0:30) Boater feedback to the ActiveCaptain Fuel Lists has been very positive.
+I continue to hear from boaters who love how easy it is to compare pricing and other features.
 They want quick and easy access to fuel pricing information and will use that to make their purchasing decisions.
 They don't want to call by phone to get fuel prices any longer.
 If your price isn't available, they'll go elsewhere.
 But some marinas are still in the old world of "I don't want my competitors to know my price."

 (0:19) If you compete on fuel, your competitors already know your price and it didn't take the internet to get it.
 Be honest, don't you know your competitors' prices?